 In your head.
 You’re looking for evidence that an exercise will not always be so stressful.
 Waking up at 5 AM will at some point bring pleasant sensations.
 Reassurance that not holding a cigarette – if you want to break a bad habit – will not always feel like part of your body is missing.

 There’s something powerful about knowing an end exists.
-In the case of habit-formation.
+In the case of habit formation and building habits in general.
 A potential future date where tasks that require a lot of effort will start to require less effort.

 For a person who’s new to exercising, for example.
 Having a particular end date where things will supposedly become easier means being able to convince yourself that you can push through that number of days.